SuditiShyamsunder/DATA310/Project2.md

 ![](lr_auc.png)

+By observing the graph above, it can be determined that the model is most effective for categories 1 and 5.
+It is decent for 4, okay for 2, and pretty bad for 3.
+This shows that more work could definitely be done in improving the model for the middle wealth incomes in comparison to the extremes.

 ### Using the R script provided, set up your random forest model and produce the AUC - ROC values for the randomly selected predictors, and the minimal node size, again with wealth as the target.
 How did your random forest model fare when compared to the penalized logistic regression?
 Provide your ROC plots and interpret them.
 Are you able to provide a plot that supports the relative importance of each feature's contribution towards the predictive power of your random forest ensemble model?

 ### Using the python script provided, train a logistic regression model using the tensorflow estimator API and your DHS data, again with wealth as the target.
 Apply the linear classifier to the feature columns and determine the accuracy, AUC and other evaluative metrics towards each of the different wealth outcomes.
 Then continue with your linear classifier adding the derived feature columns you have selected in order to extend capturing combinations of correlations (instead of learning on single model weights for each outcome).
 Again produce your ROC curves and interpret the results.